clarke-lab/CHO_cell_lncRNA_analysis/README.md

 ```

 ### merge individual stringtie assemblies and compare to ENSEMBL annotation
+In this code the stringtie is separated into transcripts originating from annotated protein coding genes and
+non-coding RNAs
 ```bash
 ./scripts/stringtie_merge.sh -t transcriptome_assembly -g reference_genome/ensembl_chok1_genome.gtf -r reference_genome
 ```